 Overview

 The Lewis Ridge Pumped Storage Project will strengthen and stabilize the power grid by delivering 24/7 on-demand electricity from a proven, reliable technology.
-Located in Bell County, Kentucky at a former coal mine, the $1.3 billion+ project will create 1,500 jobs and deliver enough clean energy to power about 67,000 homes annually.
+Located in Bell County, Kentucky at a former coal mine, the $1.3 billion+ project will create 2,300 family-wage construction jobs and generate enough on-demand energy to power about 70,000 homes.

 Project at a glance